Introduction

 The following operations are available:

 • The cancel operation is applied to the order, not to the PLSQLJob.
-In case of cancellation the job will continue until completion and the order will be put in the failed state.
+In case of cancellation the job will continue until completion and the order will be set to the failed state.

-• The cancel/kill operation is applied to the order and to the job.
-The PLSQLJob will be killed, the database connection will be closed and the DBMS session will be terminated.
-The order will be put in the failed state.
+• The cancel/force operation is applied to the order and to the job.
+The PLSQLJob will be forcibly terminated, transactions are rolled back, the database connection will be closed and the DBMS session will be terminated.
+The order will be set to the failed state.

 Further Resources